sudarshan2401/tp/docs/UserGuide.md

    ```
    Edited Student: John; Id: A010193Z; Memo:
    ```
-4. You have successfully edited the student's details.
+4. You have successfully edited the student's details. :tada:

 <box type="info">